-H. A. FLETCHER - Chair / Independent Non-Executive Director BSc/BCom, MCom (Hons), MBA
+H.A.
+FLETCHER - Chair and Independent Non-Executive Director BSc, BCom, MCom (Hons), MBA

 Mr Hugh Fletcher was appointed Chair of IAG New Zealand Limited in July 2003 and as a Director of Insurance Australia Group Limited in September 2007.
-He is a member of the IAG NZ Audit Committee, IAG NZ Risk Committee and Chair of the IAG NZ Nomination and Remuneration Committee.
-Mr Fletcher was formerly Chairman (and Independent Director since December 1998) of New Zealand Insurance Limited and CGNU Australia.
+Mr Fletcher is also Chair of IAG (NZ) Holdings Limited and IAG New Zealand Limited's Nomination, People and Remuneration Committee.
+He is a member of IAG New Zealand Limited's Risk and Audit Committees.
+Mr Fletcher was formerly the Chairman (and Independent Director since December 1998) of New Zealand Insurance Limited and CGNU Australia.

-Mr Fletcher is a Non-Executive Director of AMI Insurance Limited, Fletcher Brothers Limited, Insurance Australia Group Limited, IAG Finance (New Zealand) Limited, IAG (NZ) Holdings Limited, Lumley General Insurance (N.Z.)
-Limited, NZI Staff Superannuation Fund Nominees Limited, Rubicon Limited and Vector Limited (and subsidiaries).
+Mr Fletcher is currently a Non-Executive Director of AMI Insurance Limited, Fletcher Brothers Limited, Insurance Australia Group Limited, IAG Finance (New Zealand) Limited, IAG (NZ) Holdings Limited, Lumley General Insurance (N.Z.)
+Limited, NZI Staff Superannuation Fund Nominees Limited and Rubicon Limited.
 Mr Fletcher is a Trustee of The University of Auckland Foundation, The Dilworth Trust and the New Zealand Portrait Gallery Trust.
 Mr Fletcher was formerly Chief Executive Officer of Fletcher Challenge Limited, a New Zealand headquartered corporation with assets in the global building, energy, forestry and paper industries.
 He retired from an executive position in December 1997 after 28 years as an Executive, 11 of which he served as Chief Executive.